scurvy-dog/sonic-dcloud/1-SONiC_101/if_sonic_fails_to_launch.md

+# SONiC Node Failure Instructions

-### if a sonic node fails to launch at dcloud lab startup
+### If a SONiC node fails to launch at dcloud lab startup

 1. ssh to the sonic node's host VM: